+ABTL 050

-ARTI 050 Family Litigation Procedures
+Family Litigation Procedures

-Family Litigation Procedures introduces the student to the functions and duties of a legal administrative assistant working in a family law practice in B.C.
+Family Litigation Procedures introduces the student to the functions and duties of a legal administrative assistant working in a family law practice in BC.
 Subjects covered include legal terminology, the applicable provincial and federal statutes, the court system, and the theory and practical application of preparation of legal correspondence, undefended and defended divorces, and separation and marriage agreements.

-Prerequisite: ABTL 030 Corequisite: ABTL 040 3 CR / (5,0)
+Prerequisite: ABTL 030 Corequisite: ABTL 040

-ABTL 060

-Corporate Procedures I
+ABTL 060 Corporate Procedures I

 This course introduces the student to the role and responsibilities of a Legal Administrative Assistant working in the field of corporate law.
 Through an extensive overview of the various forms of business organizations, this course will cover corporate structure including Sole Proprietorship, Partnership (General and Limited), and Corporations (Private: Non-Reporting, and Public: Reporting) and Corporate Registry.
-Students will acquire a basic knowledge of the Business Corporations Act, learn specialized terminology, and apply practical experience in document preparation, necessary for maintaining records of a British Columbia Corporation.
-The course will cover incorporation procedures, post corporate procedures, and annual maintenance also.
+Students will acquire a basic knowledge of the Business Corporations Act, learn specialized terminology, and apply practical experience in document preparation, necessary for maintaining records of a British Columbia corporation.
+The course covers incorporation procedures, post-corporate procedures, and annual maintenance also.